Frequently Asked Questions

 FAQs

-Find the answers to some of our clients’ most common questions.
+Find the answers to some of the most common questions about medical device contract manufacturing.
 If you have a question that is not covered below, don’t hesitate to ask — we’re happy to share our views and insights on any issue related to Medical Devices: production, design, quality, cost and regulatory compliance.

-Sterling currently operates 4 manufacturing facilities in North America, covering 150,000 square feet (or 14,000 square meters).
-Our facilities are located in Central Michigan in the United States and Southern Ontario in Canada; our Headquarters are located within the Greater Toronto Area.
+Sterling currently operates 4 medical device manufacturing facilities in the USA and Canada, covering 180,000 square feet (17,000 square meters).
+We have flexible, comprehensive manufacturing facilities in both the United States (Kalamazoo, Michigan) and Canada (three location in the Greater Toronto Area).

 There are numerous reasons:

-1. Supply chain security: COVID revealed just how fragile global supply chains are.
-By manufacturing in North America, at the heart of the world’s largest consumer and healthcare markets, transport and shipping lead times are significantly decreased, both inbound and outbound.
+1. Supply chain security: COVID & geopolitical uncertainty underline just how fragile global supply chains are.
+By manufacturing your medical devices in North America, at the heart of the world’s largest consumer and healthcare markets, transport and shipping lead times are significantly decreased, both inbound and outbound, minimizing exposure to global risks.

-2. Regulatory standards: North America has the highest quality standards and regulations in the world, something that Sterling embraces, forming part of our core identity.
+2. Regulatory standards: North America has the most stringent standards and regulations for medical devices in the world.
+At Sterling Industries, our robust Quality and Regulatory practices are part of our core identity.

-Sterling Industries has a wide range of advanced manufacturing and assembly capabilities ranging from
+Sterling Industries has a wide range of advanced medical device manufacturing and assembly capabilities, including:

 • CNC machining,